aaronKilpatrick/javascript-projects/README.md

 * Objects
 * Switch Statements

 This took some time.
-Even though I just did the previous calculator project, I was overcomplicating some of the functions.
+Even though I just did the previous calculator project, I was over complicating some of the functions.
 I cut it back and it actually turned out very similar with the previous project.
 Next time I might wait a few days before I tackle a project of a similar nature so I can really stress test myself.
 *Excuse the inline styling, it is a project template*

 ## Project 018 - Digital Clock